-In this study, the primary set of optimized structures for Mie clusters is sourced from a recent study by Trombach et al. [36].
-They successfully enumerated nearly every minimum for $(12 \le n \le 96){8 \le N \le 14}$ systems by applying a basin-hopping global optimization algorithm[3, 44].
+In this study, the primary set of optimized structures for Mie clusters is sourced from a recent study by Trombach et al.46 They successfully enumerated nearly every minimum for $(12 \le n \le 96){8 \le N \le 14}$ systems by applying a basin-hopping global optimization algorithm.^{3,47}

-Comprehensively enumerating local minima becomes practically infeasible for N > 14 due to the staggering number of distinct conformers, \mathcal{M} , a challenge amplified, especially in the case of short-range potentials.
-Despite the availability of the extensive database compiled by Trombach et al. [36], our calculations are constrained to systems with $n \leq 24$ due to the computational demands associated with transition state sampling and the subsequent evaluation of $\Delta E_k^{\ddagger \min}$.
-This limitation arises from the observation that the number of distinct transition states is roughly proportional to $N\mathcal{M}[3, 45]$.
-As an alternative, we conducted complementary sampling, incorporating a long-range system with n = 8 and cluster sizes ranging from N = 2 to 7 into the set of optimized structures.
+Comprehensively enumerating local minima becomes practically infeasible for N > 14due to the staggering number of distinct conformers, \mathcal{M} , a challenge amplified, especially in the case of short-range potentials.
+Despite the availability of the extensive database compiled by Trombach et al., our calculations are constrained to systems with $n \leq 24$ due to the computational demands associated with transition state sampling and the subsequent evaluation of ΔE_k^{tmin} .
+This limitation arises from the observation that the number of distinct transition states is roughly proportional to $N\mathcal{M}$.^{3,48} As an alternative, we conducted complementary sampling, incorporating a long-range system with n = 8 and cluster sizes ranging from N = 2 to 7 into the set of optimized structures.

-In this study, sampling of minima and connecting transition states was carried out using the Pele package[46].
-This software was also employed to generate conformer-specific values for $E{b,k}$, $E{k,l}^{\ddagger}$, $I{xx,k}$, $I{yy,k}$, $I{zz,k}$, and $\lambda{k,i}$.
+In this study, sampling of minima and connecting transition states was carried out using the Pele package.49 This software was also employed to generate conformer-specific values for $E{b,k}$, $E{k,l}^{\ddagger}$, $I{xx,k}$, $I{yy,k}$, $I{zz,k}$, and $\lambda{k,i}$.
 Throughout the transition state sampling process, additional minima were discovered and subsequently included in the set of analyzed clusters

-To address rare instances of mechanically stable yet physically unattached clusters, a lenient acceptance criterion was introduced, stipulating that all 3N-6 eigenvalues λ must exceed 0.01.
-The total number of minima \mathcal{M} for $N \ge 6$ in each studied system is depicted in Fig. 2(b), along with the limiting values found for sticky hard-sphere (SHS) clusters[26].
+To address rare instances of mechanically stable yet physically unattached clusters, a lenient acceptance criterion was introduced, stipulating that all 3N - 6 eigenvalues λ must exceed 0.01.
+The total number of minima \mathcal{M} in each studied system is depicted in Figure 2b, along with the limiting values found for SHS clusters.27 For arrangements of fewer than 6 monomers, only a singular minimum energy configuration exists.

 In our TS sampling protocol, we systematically explore pairs of minima, attempting to locate saddle points between them using the Nudged Elastic Band (NEB) method implemented in the Pele package.
-This search is specifically focused on inter configurational connections.
+This search is specifically focused on inter configurational connections, where conformational changes involve the majority of the monomers.
 However, certain conformers exhibit transitions while maintaining their inherent geometry, with notable examples being the defected icosahedral clusters N = 12 and 14, featuring a surface vacancy and an adatom, respectively.
-These icosahedral structures represent the minimum energy conformers (k = 0)for the studied systems.
-To identify intra configurational TS of these conformers and calculate $\Delta E{\rm ico}^{\pm \min}$, additional NEB molecular dynamics (MD) simulations were conducted using the LAMMPS MD code[47].
-While interconfigurational transitions are assumed to involve all monomers (meaning all vibrational modes of a conformer are treated with the same Δ_k) the intraconfigurational transitions of these icosahedral structures are well-localized.
+These icosahedral structures represent the minimum energy conformers (k = 0) for the studied systems.
+To identify intraconfigurational TS of these conformers and calculate $\Delta E{\rm ico}^{\pm \min}$, additional NEB molecular dynamics (MD) simulations were conducted using the LAMMPS MD code.50 While interconfigurational transitions are assumed to involve all monomers (meaning all vibrational modes of a conformer are treated globally with the same Δ_k) the intraconfigurational transition of these icosahedral structures are well-localized.
 Specifically, the N = 14 adatom transition involves only one monomer (three vibrational modes), while the N = 12 vacancy transition involves five monomers (15 modes).
 Consequently, in our locally anharmonic model, the remaining vibrational modes of these specific conformers are computed based on the interconfigurational TS barriers instead of $\Delta E{\rm ico}^{\pm \min}$.